Hail in Florida — where it hits, county by county

 Where does it hail the most in Florida?

-By reported hail over the last 5 years, the most active counties in Florida are BREVARD, DUVAL, Palm Beach.
+By reported hail over the last 5 years, the most active counties in Florida are BREVARD, DUVAL, Flagler.
 Reports track population and spotter coverage as well as storms, so rural corridors can be under-counted; the persistent leaders on this table are real hail geography.

 When is hail season in Florida?